 - 1. Any first aid or medical advice within the contractors incapacitated diver recovery procedures, including how to best deliver CPR in the bell, should be approved by the contractors appointed hyperbaric doctor.
 This includes: - How to deliver-suspended and up-right or supine? - When to start CPR?
 (CPR should not be interrupted for more than 10 seconds (USN)) - Are rescue breaths administered?
 (No longer taught but possibly relevant to a diver) - 2.
 If CPR is to be carried out in the bell: - Ensure that procedures state that all CO2 scrubbers are running and the PPO2 is increased in the bell. - Consideration should be given to recovering the bell partially flooded to keep hydrostatic pressure on the IP and prevent suspension trauma on the IP if supported by their harness (Consider SWL).
-A side-mating or dual access bell negates the need to remove the water from the bell when locked on - Procedures should consider the recovery with both a two-man and a three-man bell team - If administering compressions when the IP is seated; The height of the seat is should be RA - The risk assessment should consider if the bell is flooded the available 'gas volume' will be dramatically reduced; leading to the potential of a rapid increase in CO2 build up. - 3.
+A side-mating or dual access bell negates the need to remove the water from the bell when locked on to the system - Procedures should consider the recovery with both a two-man and a three-man bell team - The risk assessment should consider if the bell is flooded the available 'gas volume' will be dramatically reduced; leading to the potential of a rapid increase in CO2 build up. - 3.
 The risk assessment and procedures should consider the bellman cutting the IPs umbilical and jettisoning equipment, this will be quicker than racking the IPs umbilical